 A: It’s hard to say exactly.
 Fatality rate relies on comparing the number of people infected to the number of those people who die.
 When people with mild disease are undercounted, the virus can look more lethal than it is.
 That’s one reason reported fatality rates vary from place to place and are adjusted, usually lower, over time as more testing is done.

 Still, when you look across all the data to date, says Kevin Winthrop, MD, a specialist in infectious disease epidemiology at Oregon Health & Science University, you get a likely estimate that COVID-19 is as much as 10 times more lethal than influenza.
 And that rate is certainly greater among high-risk groups, such as the elderly, he adds.

 Q: Who’s at risk for serious COVID illness or complications?

-People with osteoarthritis, or non-autoimmune types of arthritis, who have risk factors, such as age (over 60 years) or severe underlying medical condition should follow the CDC guidance on crowd avoidance, too.
-And, Dr. George adds, “everyone should follow the general precautions,” such as handwashing, not touching your face, eyes, nose or mouth
+All people, including those with osteoarthritis or non-autoimmune types of arthritis, who have risk factors should follow the CDC guidance on infection prevention measures, particularly social distancing, avoiding crowds and staying at home as much as possible.
+And, Dr. George adds, “everyone should follow the general precautions,” such as handwashing and not touching your face, eyes, nose or mouth.

 Infection Risk and Prevention